 The NeuroStar TMS system is the first and only non-systemic and non-invasive depression treatment cleared by the US Food and Drug Administration (FDA) for patients who have not benefited from prior antidepressant treatment.

-UC San Diego Health System is the original provider of NeuroStar TMS in San Diego, and therefore, the most experienced provider of FDA approved TMS treatment in San Diego.
+Our team offers significant experience utilizing this therapy.
+UC San Diego Health System is the original provider of NeuroStar TMS in San Diego.

 NeuroStar TMS Therapy is: